 Pages: 2

-All behavior is a result of the interaction between one’s genetics and the environment A childās behavior is often the result of their interaction with the environment.
+The interplay between an individual’s environment and heredity determines all behavior A childās behavior is often the result of their interaction with the environment.
 One of the immediate environments that children are exposed to is family.
-Parentsā interaction with their kids has a profound impact throughout the...
+Parentsā interaction with their kids has a profound impact throughout the lives of the...

 Words: 618